-Figure 4 Average relative humidity across Australia
+Figure 3 Average relative humidity across Australia

-2.7.
-RESISTANCE TO TERMITE ATTACK
+2.7 RESISTANCE TO TERMITE ATTACK

 Councils have the responsibility to designate areas, within their municipal district, in which buildings are likely to be subject to attack by termites.
-Check with local council to assess the risk.
+Check with your local council to assess the risk.

-In addition, it is prudent where there is a concern of termite attack, to use termite resistant timber species and design the deck to minimize the risk of attack.
+In addition, where there is a concern of termite attack, it is prudent to use termite resistant timber species and design the cladding structure to minimise the risk of attack.

-Porta offers a range of timber species for cladding including Porta Cumaru which is certified as a termite-resistant timber and can be confidently used in all locations across Australia.
+Porta Cumaru is certified as a termite-resistant timber and can be confidently used in all locations across Australia.

-2.8.
-TANNIN AND RESIN BLEED
+2.8 TANNIN AND RESIN BLEED